-The LFSR can also be seeded from software by simply writing to the RNDL register twice.
+The LFSR is seeded from software by writing to the RNDL register twice.
 Each time the RNDL register is written, the 8 LSB of the LFSR is copied to the 8 MSB and the 8 LSBs are replaced with the new data byte that was written to RNDL.